matiaspl/LinkPi-ENCx/README.md

 * Under Extended Functions, a [Serial Control] page has been added, allowing you to operate devices via serial port
 * The original "Serial Port, Button" page under Extended Functions has been renamed to [Serial Server] for better alignment with the page's functionality
 * The [Carousel] page has been moved to Extended Functions
+* Optimized memory usage when using two USB cameras simultaneously on the UVC2 device
 * Fixed the issue of increased memory usage due to frequent plugging and unplugging of device input interfaces.
 * Optimized line audio input (active noise reduction)
 * Optimized device stability for receiving SRT streams
-* Fixed an issue where AAC audio encoding with extension could not be decoded correctly
+* Fixed an issue where AAC audio streams with extensions would not decode correctly
-* Fixed an issue where decoding NDI streams using buffered mode was ineffective
+* Fixed an issue where decoding NDI streams using buffered mode would fail
-* Fixed an issue with abnormal loading of WeChat mini-programs;
+* Fixed an issue with abnormal loading of WeChat mini-programs
 * Added IPv6 support for all models

 ### 4.3.2 build 20250831